Judith Hoffberg: Biography

 In 1978, Hoffberg founded Umbrella Associates.
 Her work included consulting with archives and libraries.
 She edited and published Umbrella, a newsletter about artists' books and publications.
 In her work as a writer, editor, and curator, she enthusiastically championed Fluxus, inexpensive artists' books, mail art, rubber-stamp art, and many other offbeat forms of expression of the second half of the 20th century.
 Hoffberg also lectured widely throughout the US and abroad.
 Her collection of artist/s books is split between the University of California at Los Angeles and the UCSB; her collection of some 15,000 pieces of Umbrelliana is at the UCSD, in La Jolla.
+Umbrella was printed until 2005 and was then transitioned to being available solely online in 2006.

 In 2000, Hoffberg and Béatrice Coron founded the International Edible Book Festival.
+By 2006, the International Edible Book Festival was hosted in twenty-six states and fifteen countries.

 Hoffberg was diagnosed with acute myeloid leukemia in 2008 and died of lymphoma the following year.